 It can be accessed through any device or platform.
 There are also four different plans for a paid anonymous email service, starting from $6.95 per month.

 Those who can't live without the latest hit movies or TV shows are probably hopeless without Netflix.
-Well, you should know that Hulu, BBC iPlayer, and Netflix can't really be accessed using this basic VPN package.
+Well, you should know that Hulu, BBC iPlayer, and Netflix can't be accessed using this basic VPN package.

 So what's the catch?

 If you want to stream these niceties through your TorGuard VPN, you will have to get a Dedicated Streaming IPs plan.
 This is easily done, as you can ask for one simply by contacting customer support via live chat.